 The Pirates would then fall into a long dry spell that saw them fail to win another championship for 33 years.
 They finally won their next NL Championship in 1960, then shocked the New York Yankees in a seven game World Series, that saw them be out scored 55-27, on Bill Mazeroski’s memorable home run in the bottom of the ninth inning in Game 7.
 The Pirates have been a very up and down franchise since, winning nine division titles and both their World Series appearances since, but also having some of the weakest teams in baseball.
 It’s now been 40 years since Pittsburgh’s last National League pennant, the longest stretch in franchise history.
 Can they survive in Pittsburgh?
 That’s still an open question for one of baseball’s most fragile franchises.

 For such a storied club, it is a bit surprising that there are no Hall of Fame catchers.
-The best of the group are George Gibson (1905-1916) and Manny Sanguillen (1967-1980).
+The best of the group is George Gibson (1905-1916), Manny Sanguillen (1967-1980), or Jason Kendall (1996-2004).
 Gibson didn’t join the Pirates until after their three straight championships in the early 1900s, but he did catch 150 games in their 110 win season in 1909, helping the Bucs to the most wins in franchise history.
 An above average backstop who hit like a catcher.
 Sanguillen was not great either.
 As a receiver he was only average, but he had a few impressive seasons with the bat.
-We’re not excited about either one, but we have to pick somebody, so we’ll settle on Manny Sanguillen (1967-1980)
+Kendall was behind the plate during a time the Pirates weren’t very good.
+He was a three time All Star who didn’t hit like a catcher.
+His defense was just so-so.
+We’re not excited about any of them, but we have to pick somebody, so we’ll settle on Jason Kendall (1996-2004)

-Wilver Stargell (1962-1982) actually played more games in the outfield than first base in his Pirate years, 1293 in left field and only 848 at first base.
-If we rated him as an outfielder Stargell would be rated second, behind Paul Waner.
-There’s three reason to list him at first.
+Wilver Stargell (1962-1982) actually played more games in the outfield than first base in his Pirate years, 1293 in left field, only 848 at first base.
+If we rated him as an outfielder Stargell would be rated third, behind Paul Waner and Roberto Clemente.
+There’s three reasons to list him at first.
 He was not a good outfielder, He won his MVP in 1979 as a first baseman, and most important, the Pirates have many more quality outfielders than first basemen, so we open up another outfield spot by placing Stargell at first base.